 Opposition to Bullfighting

 International condemnation of this deadly spectacle continues to grow.
-Bullfighting has been banned in at least 100 towns in Spain.
-The region of Catalonia, banned the so-called “sport” after officials were presented with the signatures of 180,000 residents demanding an end to the carnage.
+The Spanish region of Catalonia banned the so-called “sport” after officials were presented with the signatures of 180,000 residents demanding an end to the carnage.
 From 2008 to 2013, attendance in Spanish arenas fell by 40 percent.
 In 2008, about 3,300 bullfights were held in the country.
 In 2012, that figure dropped to fewer than 2,000, and in 2013, it was estimated that fewer than 500 bullfights were held.

 Portuguese ‘Bloodless’ Bullfights